royalapplications/docs/src/r2023/royalserver/secure-gateway-configuration/gateway-security-configuration.md

 # Gateway Security Configuration

-The Gateway Security Configuration panel displays and changes the security configuration of the Secure Gateway component of Royal Server.
+The Gateway Security Configuration panel displays and allows modifications to the security settings of the Secure Gateway component in Royal Server.
+This helps strengthen security, especially when Royal Server is accessible over the internet.

 ## Show or Activate the Gateway Security Configuration Panel